nghttp2/nghttp2/doc/nghttpx.1.rst

     quotes: "h2", "http/1.1".
 The  default value of <PROTO>
     is "http/1.1".
 Note that  usually "h2" refers to HTTP/2
     over TLS.
-But  in this option, it may  mean HTTP/2 over cleartext TCP unless :option:`--backend-tls` is used.
+But  in this option, it may  mean HTTP/2 over cleartext TCP unless "tls" keyword is used (see below).

+    Optionally,  TLS  can  be enabled  by  specifying  "tls" keyword.
+TLS is not enabled by default.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not  contain these  characters.
 Since  ";" has  special